Development Container Base Images

 Usage

 All of these images are a starting point for my own development projects.
-Taking the python example from above, let’s take a look at how I integrated it into my playground-python.
+Taking the python example from above, let’s take a look at how I integrated it into a project.

-After copying Containerfile.template and devcontainer.json.template into my repository I proceed to edit them.
+After copying Containerfile.template and devcontainer.json.template into my repository, I proceeded to edit them.

 Starting with my Containerfile, I found the clearly labeled section to add my repository’s needs.
-As you can see here, it is just a long list of packages to install.
+It is just a long list of packages to install.

 ...